Little Bay Bridge

-The Little Bay Bridge (occasionally referred to in the plural) refers to one or more bridges that carry road traffic across the mouth of Little Bay where it meets the Piscataqua River, between the city of Dover and the town of Newington in New Hampshire.
+The Little Bay Bridge (occasionally referred to in the plural) is any of the bridges that carry road traffic across the mouth of Little Bay where it meets the Piscataqua River, between the city of Dover and the town of Newington in New Hampshire.
 The term has been in use since at least 1933.

 Currently, a pair of four-lane girder bridges carry a concurrency of U.S. Route 4, NH Route 16, and the Spaulding Turnpike over the mouth of Little Bay.
-As of August 2019, the bridges carried seven motor vehicle lanes with four shoulders, and one non-motorized multi-use path.
+Since August 2019, the bridges carry seven motor vehicle lanes with four shoulders, and one non-motorized multi-use path.

 History

+19th century

 The first Little Bay Bridge was a covered bridge that was made up of two spectate segments, one for wagons and mobile transportation, and one for railroad tracks.
 It opened to wagon traffic in December 1873 when partially completed, and began carrying rail traffic in February 1874 when it was fully completed.
 It was also a for profit toll bridge.

 In 1888, the bridge was closed for repairs, the first of many it received.

+20th century

 Circa 1918, rocks were placed on the bridge's piers after it had been discovered they suffered from ice-created scour.